jemtca/Android-Development/README.md

 # Android-Development

-Chapter 8: Displaying Lists with RecyclerView
+Chapter 9: Creating User Interfaces with Layouts and Widgets